vapor-community/docker/README.md

 ## Extended setup
 You need to build your own image to extend my base image with MySQL, PGSQL or SQLite.
-I have made a Dockerfile that makes this really simple.
+There is a Dockerfile that makes this really simple.

+Clone this repo inside your vapor project, go to the directory `/docker/vapor`.
+Run this command

-Go to the directory `vapor` of this repo and run this command `docker build -t <your own name to choose> .`
+`docker build -t <your own name to choose> .`
+We are going to use `vapormysql` in this example.

 These options can be added to the build line:
 ##### MySQL